top of page

 Before long, it feels like everything enjoyable has been put into the “off limits” category.

-And if that’s the approach, it’s no surprise that things either feel overwhelming… or don’t last very long.
+And if that is the approach, it is no surprise that things start to feel overwhelming, miserable or impossible to maintain.

 But you do need to understand how they fit into the bigger picture.

-Cholesterol levels aren’t determined by one meal, one snack, or one weekend.
+Cholesterol levels are not determined by one meal, one snack or one weekend.

-• Saturated fat intake (too much over time can raise LDL cholesterol)
+• Saturated fat intake: Too much saturated fat over time can raise LDL cholesterol for many people.

 Where Do Treats Fit In?